Women’s Recovery Week with a Focus on Racial Trauma & Healing

 Recovery Weeks are a unique psycho-educational experience that allows you to engage your life stories specifically as they relate to narratives of sexual abuse.
 The sessions are designed to encourage you to engage your story in a holistic way by exploring psychological, spiritual, biological, and social aspects of the experience of trauma and abuse.
 Please note: this program is not therapy and does not act as a substitute for therapeutic engagement.

 These workshops are a time to reflect on how abuse has shaped your life.
-The issues considered are betrayal, powerlessness, ambivalence, and how the gospel frees us to trust, dream, and embrace life.
+Some of the issues considered are betrayal, powerlessness, ambivalence, and how the gospel frees us to trust, dream, and embrace life.
 You will be invited to engage the profound brokenness of your heartache all the while learning to love your own story.

 Frequently Asked Questions